Getting kids to look after their teeth is about as fun as a root canal. They struggle. They get distracted. They’re kids.

 will help identify potential issues before they get out of hand.

-According to Jade Furness, HBF Head of Branch & Corporate, “Eighty per cent of our younger members who had an annual scale
+“Eighty per cent of our younger members who had an annual scale

 and clean had no fillings performed, so you can save in the long run by maintaining regular dental appointments,” says HBF's Jade Furness.